-Frank and Yolanda’s four children were called the million dollar babies.
+Frank and Yolanda’s four children were called the million-dollar babies.
 That was how much money each baby cost their parents in lost revenue when Yolanda was pregnant and then attending to a newborn.
 It was a lot of money in the 1940’s.
 However, money is no protection from the difficulties of life and sadness was no stranger to the Veloz family.
 Two of the children died in tragic circumstances in their twenties.
 Also, after several decades of an outstanding partnership, Frank and Yolanda’s schools started closing and their marriage ended.
 Frank married another dancer, twenty years younger than himself.
-An entity in her own right, she is still young and dancing today at the age of ninety.
+An entity in her own right, she is still young and dancing today in her mid- nineties.
 In spite of the tides of life, things of beauty and substance remain.
 Death cannot take away the reality of another’s ongoing existence.
 Divorce cannot annihilate all that is truly good in the forging of a human bond.

 When Yolanda and Frank danced, they would prepare themselves for the show by cultivating a genuine sense of love and connection with their audience.

 Frank would walk up and down smoking a cigarette while Yolanda would do a couple of bends to each side.
 But the real warm-up was psychological.
 About five minutes before the performance, the area would be cleared so they could concentrate.
 She would think about dancing with each man, he would think about dancing with each woman in the audience and they revved themselves up with love.
 When they went on stage this love permeated them and the audience.
 Elizabeth Talbot-Martin and William Teaford.

 Yolanda was very instinctive when she entered her performing persona on stage.
 She intuitively and fully gave herself over to that which was much bigger than her normal self.
 She returned to the other smaller self after performing.
 Her son said of her,